albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A rhumb line is a line of constant course and used between the waypoints of an airway or when approaching a VOR or NDB station.
-Distance between points is slightly longer than the great circle route.

 The course for a rhumb line is indicated in degrees magnetic and true (``°M``, ``°T`` or ``°M/T`` if both values are equal).